irbujam/ss_log_event_monitor/README.md

 # Readme: subspace_advanced_CLI_monitor.ps1
 A web-enabled, simple to run and lightweight windows powershell script that captures information from subspace advanced CLI farmer metrics endpoint (farmer and node can run on non-windows or windows machines).
-To launch save the ps1 and config file in same folder on a local computer, change config to your needs and double click ps1 file.
+To launch save the ps1 and config file in same folder on a local computer, change config to your needs and run ps1 file.
 Ensure that you have read the pre-requisites below.

 ```diff
 + Note: If you recently restarted Farmer please wait for few minutes and the metrics will show eventually (just needs little time for data to show up in the metrics endpoint after restart)